juancarlospaco/unicodemoticon/README.md

  - easy to use
  - Set its own Process name and show up on Process lists, GUI Customization via CSS, Icon Customization.
  - Can check for updates for itself, Sets Smooth CPU usage, Colored Logging, Single Instance via Sockets.
- - Menu is Semi-Transparent with particles and Rounded Corners with On Mouse Hover Previews.
+ - On Mouse Hover Previews.
  - HTML5 Entities, eg. `&copy;` and Multiple characters Emoticons, eg. `¯\_(ツ)_/¯`.
  - Alternating CamelCase for clipboard text, eg. `AlTeRnAtInG CaMeLcAsE FoR ClIpBoArD TeXt`.
  - Base64, ROT-13, URL Encode, and more.